 Day - 13

 Location: Inca Trail, Inca Quarry Trail or Train option - Route 1 Classic Inca Trail: Start the day with a climb through the Pacaymayo Valley to Runkuracay pass (3980 metres).
 Enjoy views of the snow-capped mountain of Cordillera Vilcabamba before descending (approximately 2–3 hours) to the ruins of Sayacmarca.
 Continue over the trail’s third pass to the ruins of Phuyupatamarca (3850 metres), also known as 'Town Above the Clouds'.
 Start the descent down the Inca steps (approximately 2 hours), which takes you to the final night's campsite by the Winay Wayna archaeological site.
 Route 2 Inca Quarry Trail: Today’s hike will all be downhill.
 The first stop is the incomplete Kachiqata quarry, where the Incas were intercepted by the Spanish.
 Around midday, come to the end of the trek.
 Explore the cobbled streets of Ollantaytambo before taking the short train journey to Aguas Calientes.
 This is where you’ll meet up with the travellers in your group who didn't hike.
 Spend the night in a comfortable hotel before tomorrow’s visit to Machu Picchu.
-Route 3 Train: In the morning take the train to the town of Aguas Calientes (approximately 3 hours), which is nestled in the hills at the foot of Machu Picchu.
-For those who want to, there’s time to visit Machu Picchu independently before the guided tour the next day.
+Route 3 Train: In the morning we are transferred by car to Ollantaytambo town where we will take the afternoon train to the town of Aguas Calientes (approximately 1:30 hours) For those who want to, there’s time to see Machu Picchu independently before the guided tour the next day.
 If you’d like to do this, please advise your group leader at the welcome meeting at the start of the trip.
-Please note: Included lunch and dinner on this day is for people trekking the Inca or Inca Quarry Trail only.

 Day - 14